-Step-Up Bonds, 3-Year Fixed-Rate Bonds and 10-Year Fixed-Rate Bonds (collectively, the “Fixed Rate Bonds”) (the Variable
+The Bonds will be issued in three types: 3-Year Fixed-Rate Bonds and 10-Year Fixed-Rate Bonds (together, the “Fixed Rate Bonds”),

 Variable-Rate Bonds and Step-Up Bonds, (the Variable Rate Bonds, the Step-Up Bonds and the Fixed-Rate Bonds, collectively the "Bonds").

 Form and Denomination

 The Bonds will be issued in fully registered form in denominations of $100 and integral multiples of $100.

 The Bonds will be direct obligations of the Province of Ontario (the "Province") and the principal amount of and interest on the

 Bonds will be a charge on and payable out of the Consolidated Revenue Fund of the Province.

 Computershare Trust Company of Canada in the City of Toronto (together with any successor or replacement registrar called the "Registrar")

 has been appointed by the Province as registrar for the Bonds to maintain a register (the "Register") in the City of Toronto for the names

 and addresses of the registered holders of the Bonds and particulars of the Bonds held by them respectively and in which transfers or